python-webuntis/python-webuntis/docs/quickstart.rst

     - **The API is read-only.** And there's nothing you can do about it.

+    - **The API documentation does not explain the purpose of some methods.**
+      So i can't do a much better job at it.

     - **Different schools, different rules.** It is not neccessary that schools enter information about, for example, a teacher, in the correct format.
       It might happen that a school abuses the name field of a teacher to just